 - EDrawMax: How to Make a Gantt Chart in Google Sheets

-Gantt Chart Templates for Google Sheets
+Gantt Chart Google Sheets Templates

 Maybe you’re still on the fence about project management software and you also don’t have the time to learn the complex steps to building your own Google Sheet Gantt chart.
 That’s understandable.
 It makes sense to explore all your options before making a decision.
+In this case, a free Google sheets template might be just what you need.

 - Max Makhrov has a blog with a couple of templates to copy.